EntJavaTeamProj/TeamProjOnline/Documentation/TeamCharter.md

 *How we interact, make decisions, resolve conflicts.*

+ - We will treat each other with respect.
+ - We will be cooperative and open to compromise.
+ - We will listen to what others have to say.

 ### Communications Process

 *The means and the frequency in which the team will communicate (and how).*

+- The primary means of communication will be Slack and Blackboard Collaborate.
+- Meetings will be held on a weekly basis according to the schedules of the members.